ashimdkl/pdf-parse-search-export/README.md

 Instead, it will copy all the configuration files and the transitive dependencies (webpack, Babel, ESLint, etc) right into your project so you have full control over them.
 All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
 At this point you're on your own.

 You don't have to ever use `eject`.
 The curated feature set is suitable for small and middle deployments, and you shouldn't feel obligated to use this feature.
-However we understand that this tool wouldn't be useful if you couldn't customize it when you are ready for it.
+However, we understand that this tool wouldn't be useful if you couldn't customize it when you are ready for it.

+## Main Page Functionality

+The main page allows users to upload PDF files and search for specific keywords within those files.
+The results show the occurrences of the keywords on each page of the PDFs.

+### `onDrop`

+Handles file drop and reads the PDF files.
+Extracts text content from each page and stores it in the state.

+### `handleSearch`

+Prompts the user for keywords and searches for those keywords in the uploaded PDF files.
+Counts the occurrences of each keyword on each page.

+### `handleDownload`

+Downloads the search results as an Excel file for further analysis or record-keeping.

+### `handleKeywordClick`

+Allows users to view the specific page of a PDF where a keyword is found.

+## Locate Specifics Page Functionality

+The locate specifics page allows users to upload a single PDF file and search for specific keywords.
+It displays the number of occurrences of each keyword on the current page being viewed.

+### `onDrop`

+Handles file drop and reads the PDF file.
+Extracts text content from each page and stores it in the state.

+### `renderAnnotations`

+Displays the annotations for the current page, showing how many times each keyword occurs on that page.

+### `nextPage` and `prevPage`

+Controls for navigating through the pages of the PDF.

 ## Learn More